nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10 /gst 7 /sc 10` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost should have been multiplied by 1.177.

-Test Scenario 3: Only a single session with a session unique identifier of `1`, consisting of only Alice and Bob, exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Test Scenario 3: Only a single session with a session unique identifier of `1`, consisting of only `Alice` and `Bob`, exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 1. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Mallory /i Alice Bob /co 20 /gst 7 /sc 10` <br>
    Expected: An error message should be printed, indicating that a person specified was not found in the particular session.